jjdelorme/ContosoUniversity/README.md

 ### Return Results

 ASP.NET MVC Core uses different return results for the controller's action methods.
-Since there are many of these scattered throughout the `ContosoUniversity\Controllers\` classes this is best done with a `Search and Replace` in your IDE:
+Since there are many of these scattered throughout the `ContosoUniversity\Controllers\` classes this is best done with a `Search and Replace` in your IDE.
+If you use Visual Studio, attempt to build the project and you will find these

 ```diff
 -                return new StatusCodeResult(HttpStatusCode.BadRequest);